Finhaven/EIPs/EIPS/eip-status-codes.md

 information both to the programmer (debugging for instance), and to the program that needs to decide what to do next.

-ESCs convey a much richer set of information than booleans, and are able to be reacted to autonomously unlike arbitrary strings.
+ESCs convey a much richer set of information than Booleans, and are able to be reacted to autonomously unlike arbitrary strings.

 ### User Feedback